 Safe Mode makes it easy to diagnose and fix most Windows problems.
 You can use this special feature to access and modify the default system settings for the built-in Administrator account.

 Follow the below steps to get started:

-- First, press the Windows logo key + I simultaneously to open the Settings menu.
+- First, press the Windows logo key + I shortcut to open the Settings menu.

-- Next, go to the Updates & Security option and then select the Recovery tab.
+- Next, go to the Update & Security section and then select the Recovery tab.

 - As the system attempts to reboot, a list of options will appear on your screen.
 Choose the Troubleshoot option.

 - Then, navigate to Advanced options > Startup Settings.

 - Under Startup Settings, you will see the different versions of Safe Mode available.

 - Windows will be in Safe Mode after restarting the system.